South Africa's April retail sales rise 1.5 percent year/year

-JOHANNESBURG, June 14 South African retail sales rose by 1.5 percent year-on-year in April, beating market expectations, after increasing 0.9 percent in March, data from the statistics office showed on Wednesday.
+JOHANNESBURG, June 14 (Reuters) - South African retail sales rose by 1.5 percent year-on-year in April, beating market expectations, after increasing 0.9 percent in March, data from the statistics office showed on Wednesday.

 Analysts polled by Reuters had forecast a 0.6 percent year-on-year increase in retail sales in April.